Early Identification of Cardiogenic Shock Improves Outcomes

 NCSI Study Algorithm

-Identify patients who need hemodynamic support using the National Cardiogenic Shock Initiative (NCSI) Study.
+Identify patients who need hemodynamic support using the best practices learned in the National Cardiogenic Shock Initiative (NCSI) Study.

 SCAI Stages of Cardiogenic Shock

 Rapidly assess patients and facilitate better communication between clinicians using the Society for Cardiovascular Angiography & Intervention (SCAI) shock pyramid.